alphagov/govuk-design-guide/docs/patterns/*patterns-documentation-template.md

     title: #Delete this comment before entering the name of the insight document.
     link: #Delete this comment before entering the URL of the insight document.
     documentFormat: #Delete this comment before entering the format of the insight document.
 Example: (1) Google Doc, (2) Google Sheets, and (3) Google Slides.

+# Accessibilty criteria for this pattern
+# List out the accessibility for this pattern.
+# You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
+accessibilty:
+  #Delete this comment before entering the accessibility criteria for this pattern.

 # How to report an issue with this pattern
 # This will display instrucions on how to report an issue via GitHub.